 If you can't beat 'em, join 'em.
 To that end, Sony has announced a wireless music system for Apple's iPod that can reach out to any rooms.

 When Sony announced the PlayStation Portable PSP-3000 yesterday, it didn’t show the new model’s “advanced” LCD in action.
 Thankfully, the web has come to the rescue.

 The Chinese government has blocked access to Apple's iTunes store.

 Tech PanelThe results of our Security Poll are in, and like medal-toting 'Team GB', they show that being game counts a lot.
-The entire report is now available for consumption over in our whitepaper library - grab your very own copy today.

 A Brazilian man who allegedly sold access to a huge network of compromised PCs has been charged with computer hacking offences in the US.

 Asus' Eee-beater mini laptop, the N series, has made its first appearance online after it emerged the Taiwanese manufacturer had decided to compete with itself.

 Cops in Clifton, New Jersey, earlier this week cuffed two ninja vigilantes dressed in black SWAT-style vests and carrying knives, throwing stars, swords, nunchucks and a bow and arrows, who were apparently on their way to deliver cease-and-desist letters to local drug peddlers, AP reports.

 Feel a pressing need to shout at your phone even when no one's listening?
 Openstream's Cue-me browser, launched yesterday, implements the latest draft of the W3C Multimodal Interaction Activity, allowing you to do just that.